GalSwid/The-ADT/README.md

 git clone https://github.com/galswid/The-ADT.git

-## what you need to insert in the exe file
+## Instructions

 Insert line by line:
-1. number of roads (suppose that number of roads is 2)
+1. Number of roads (suppose that number of roads is 2)
-2. number of actions (suppose that number of actions is 2)
+2. Number of actions (suppose that number of actions is 2)

-now the first action must be "Init" - one and only. after that, continue to insert actions, for example:
+Now the first action must be "Init" - one and only.
+After that, continue to insert actions, for example:

 3. a
 4. b 2.5 1

-then press enter to continue..
+Then press enter to continue..

-note: Init - a, AddBridge(float, int) - b, WhichRoad(float) - c, Print(int) - d
+Note: Init - a, AddBridge(float, int) - b, WhichRoad(float) - c, Print(int) - d

 ## Initiate
 - The efficiency of the operation is O(m) in the worst case.